+39 329 448 3644 email@example.com +39 389 59 75 184

 - THE FOUNTAIN OF THE DRAGONS The shady path to the right of the Fountain of the Ovato leads to the Fountain of the Dragons ( or the F ountain. of the

 Girandola), the dominant motif at the very heart of the Villa’s garden.
 This is a fascinating fountain, at the center of which is a group of four horrid dragons “with wings and open mouths of the kind that frighten those who look upon them,” executed, according to legend, in just one night in September

-Reservation contacts tours in Lazio and Tuscany with guide
+Reservation contacts – Private tours in Lazio, Tuscany – Umbria – Abruzzo, Campania, Veneto, Trentino with licensed tour guide

 +39 389 5975 184 firstname.lastname@example.org +39 329 44 83 644